prashanthsagari/favorite-service/README.md

 Run the following command to start Minikube with Docker as the driver:

 Run below commands using Powershell if  you are using Windows OS
 # start minikube in docker
-minikube start --driver=docker
+Otherwise the image will be in your local PC, not inside Minikube’s Docker engine.

-# run below command Connect to Minikube Docker (`& minikube docker-env  Invoke-Expression`)
+### 2. Connect to Minikube's Docker Engine
-# Otherwise the image will be in your local PC, not inside Minikube’s Docker engine.
+In PowerShell, run the following to switch to Minikube's Docker environment:

 & minikube docker-env | Invoke-Expression

 docker pull mysql:8.0